imua-xyz/imuachain/CONTRIBUTING.md

    to resolving.
 2. Participate in thoughtful discussion on that issue.
 3. If you would like to contribute:
-    1. If the issue is a proposal, ensure that the proposal has been accepted by the Exocore team.
+    1. If the issue is a proposal, ensure that the proposal has been accepted by the Imuachain team.
     2. Ensure that nobody else has already begun working on the same issue.
 If someone already has, please make sure to contact the individual to collaborate.
     3. If nobody has been assigned the issue and you would like to work on it,